noahbroyles/Robocrypt/README.md

 ```console
 $ ./generateSalt 1247
 ```
-Make sure that you decrypt anything you've encrypted with your current salt before you change it!
-Otherwise you will never recover files that you encrypted.
+Make sure that you decrypt anything you've encrypted with your current salt(or back it up) before you change it!
+Otherwise you will never be able to recover files that you encrypted.

 ## Docs:
 ```console